-(Site updated 10/9/2017) Awarded the 2017 IPPY Gold Medal for Regional Fiction (South).
-To order the novel online or to find an independent bookstore, please click on an icon below:
+(Site updated 12/5/2017) 2017 Independent Publisher Gold Medal Winner.
+To order the novel online or to find an independent bookstore, please click on an icon below.

 For REVIEWS/EVENTS/PHOTOS, please scroll down.